aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 - Computing edge walking time attribute
 - Save the edges and nodes to files

-As the underlying motivation for this graph processing steps, our aim is to run path algorithms ont his pedestrian network.
+As the underlying motivation for this graph processing steps, our aim is to run path algorithms on this pedestrian network.

 ## System and package versions